Billing & Refunds

 Students with credit balances (CR will appear after the amount on the Amount Due line) for any terms will have a refund issued by the Student Accounts Office.
 Students will be mailed a check or can sign up for direct deposit.
 Federal Parent PLUS Loan overpayments will be sent to parents.

-Dates for refund processing are posted, and general policies are noted below.
+General refund policies are noted below.

 - The refund process for a term will not begin until 10 days prior to the start of that term.